skrf.circuit.Circuit.__init__

 Parameters:

 • connections (list of list of tuples) – Description of circuit connections.
 Each connection is a described by a list of tuple.
 Each tuple contains (network, network_port_nb).
 Port number indexing starts from zero.
+Network’s port not explicitly listed will be treated as matched.
+Network’s port listed individually will be treated as open.

 • name (string, optional) – Name assigned to the circuit (Network).
 Default is None.